Skip to content

 Reducing regular tax liability through deductions, deferral and overall rate reductions has increased the AMT liability exposure.
 All planning must consider multiple years to be truly effective.
 While a credit for prior-year AMT may be available against regular income tax in a subsequent year, there is no guarantee that the AMT will ever be recovered.

-TOP TEN YEAR END TAX PLANNING CHECKLIST
+TOP TEN YEAR-END TAX PLANNING CHECKLIST

 3. If you own investment property that was foreclosed or sold as a short sale, have you considered the impact of the cancellation of debt income on your individual income taxes?
-Have you calculated the loss of sale of investment property?
+Have you calculated the loss of sales of investment property?

-4. If you generated any kind of active real estate income, have you considered restructuring your business to minimize the impact of self employment taxes?
+4. If you generated any kind of active real estate income, have you considered restructuring your business to minimize the impact of self-employment taxes?

 6. If you have significant business expenses and already have a registered business, have you considered converting to a partnership to avoid an audit flag?